nateemma/strategies/README.md

 - Predict
 - Anomaly

-I am on a path to providing pre-trained models for these, but I'm not there yet...
+*NOTE*: I am currently re-factoring to move common code to separate files, isolate any potentially forward-looking indicators, and to use pre-trained models

 ## Intro
 This folder contains the code for a variety of custom trading strategies for use with the [freqtrade](https://www.freqtrade.io/) framework.